ichaturvedi/convolutional-online-adaptation-learning/README.md

 Convolutional Recurrent Neural Networks
 ---
-We have extended the model to allow unsupervised pre-training.
+We consider recurrent neural networks to rememeber te label of the previous sentence and online learning that can update parameters with a single sentence.
+We have allowed unsupervised pre-training.

 Training
 ---